How is my Specops Password Policy configuration?

 Check Specops Password Policy Sentinel service is running

-In newer versions of Specops Password Policy expiration notification emails go out on your PDC via a service called Specops Password Sentinel Service.
-This service should be up and running on all of your PDC(and ideally all DCs).
+Specops Password Policy expiration notification emails go out on your PDC via a service called Specops Password Sentinel Service.
+This service should be up and running on your PDC(and ideally all DCs).